ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

     babushka ivanvanderbyl:'chef user'

-Notice how we don't even have to tell Babushka where to get it from?
-By default Babushka looks for a Github repository called <username>/babushka-deps.git and clones it, then loads it into its internal list.
+Notice how we don't have to tell Babushka where to get it from?
+By default Babushka looks for a Github repository called \[GITHUB USERNAME\]/babushka-deps.git and clones it, then loads it into its internal list.
 [My babushka-deps repo](http://github.com/ivanvanderbyl/babushka-deps) contains the dep `chef user`

 This will run the list documented below, and towards the end create a new user account.
 Make sure you don't call the user `chef` because it will cause things to fail in the next step.
 I usually use `deploy`